 To clearly understand this operational procedure and its application, it is imperative to understand the terminology associated with isolation, restraint, restraint devices, and reasonable force.
 Following is the terminology and definitions found throughout this operational procedure.

-The exclusion of a student who has an IEP or plan developed under Section 504 of the Rehabilitation Act of 1973 from his or her regular instructional area and restricting the student alone within a room or any other form of enclosure, from which the student may not leave.
+- Isolation: The exclusion of a student who has an IEP or plan developed under Section 504 of the Rehabilitation Act of 1973 from their regular instructional area and restricting the student alone within a room or any other form of enclosure, from which the student may not leave.

-Bodily injury which involves a temporary but substantial disfigurement or which causes a temporary but substantial loss or impairment of the function of any bodily part or organ or which causes a fracture of any bodily part.
+- Substantial bodily harm: Bodily injury which involves a temporary but substantial disfigurement, or which causes a temporary but substantial loss or impairment of the function of any bodily part or organ or which causes a fracture of any bodily part.

-Bodily injury which creates a probability of death or which causes significant serious permanent disfigurement or which causes a significant permanent loss or impairment of the function of any bodily part or organ.
+- Great bodily harm: Bodily injury which creates a probability of death or which causes significant serious permanent disfigurement, or which causes a significant permanent loss or impairment of the function of any bodily part or organ.

 Imminent means the state or condition of being likely to occur at any moment or near at hand, rather than distant or remote.